 - Slightly waterproof

-- Lightweight steel toe
+- Lightweight steel toe shoes for men

 - Not recommended for oily environments